Breast Feeding vs Infant Formula

 - Weight issues

-- Metabolic syndrome, which is a group of factors - for example, high blood pressure, high blood sugar, and high insulin - that raises your risk for heart disease, diabetes, and stroke.
+- Metabolic syndrome, which is a group of factors - for example, high blood pressure, high blood sugar, and high Fat Storing Hormone - that raises your risk for heart disease, diabetes, and stroke.

 - High blood pressure